Home/Fish/Smoked Lobster

 Smoked Lobster Quinoa Bowl

-A nutritious quinoa bowl packed with smoked lobster, colorful vegetables, and a zesty dressing, ideal for a wholesome lunch.
+A nutritious quinoa bowl topped with smoked lobster, roasted vegetables, and a light tahini dressing.

 Ingredients